Rat Care

 Rat bed, rat hide, shelf or cage calculator?

 Searches for rat cage accessories often mean different jobs.
-Use the route that matches what the cage needs now, then choose the style afterwards.
+Use the choice that matches what the cage needs now, then choose the style afterwards.

 - Rat bed or rat hide: browse rat hides and cabins when the cage needs a covered sleeping or resting space.

-- Rat cage shelf or climbing route: browse rat shelves and ledges when the cage needs safer routes through height.
+- Rat cage shelf or climbing path: browse rat shelves and ledges when the cage needs safer paths through height.

 - Foraging or feeding: read the rat diet and feeding setup guide, then choose the Rat Diner, Rat Picnic Bench Food Bowl, or foraging and training toys when you want food to take more work than a plain bowl.